PeridexisErrant/DF-Walkthrough/chapters/chap01-setup-starting.rst

 how to do some basic digging!
 You’ve come far!

 Before reading Chapter 2, how about setting some more plants to be gathered and more wood to be chopped.
-Then, head `to the next instalment <chapter02>` and we’ll learn all about workshops, bedrooms, dinning rooms and stairs!
+Then, head `to the next installment <chapter02>` and we’ll learn all about workshops, bedrooms, dinning rooms and stairs!
 It will be ever so exciting, I promise!